Sitecore-Community/Sitecore.Speak.Guidance/index.md

 **Disclaimer**

-Note that this guidelines are new and some part of the current code could not reflect what is described below.
-If it is the case, it would be kind to you to re-format it following the guidelines.
+Note that this guideline is new and some part of the current is not entirely reflecting what is described below.
+If it is the case, it would be kind of you to re-format it following the current guidelines.

 ##Filling Issues